dbtrail

 • Retention — set an S3 lifecycle policy on the backups prefix (e.g. transition to Glacier after 30 days, expire after 365).
 The script above already prunes local copies to bound disk usage.

-• Bucket layout — keep snapshots and the agent's Parquet archives in different prefixes of the same bucket so a lifecycle rule on /backups/ doesn't accidentally expire your binlog archives.
+• Bucket layout — keep snapshots and the Parquet binlog archives in different prefixes of the same bucket so a lifecycle rule on /backups/ doesn't accidentally expire your binlog archives.

 What's coming